kirbydesign/designsystem/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 **Describe the bug**
-Replace this paragraph with a clear and concise description of what the bug is.
+[ Replace this paragraph with a clear and concise description of what the bug is. ]

 **Describe how to reproduce the bug**
-Steps to reproduce the behavior:
+[ Replace this with steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See error ]

 **Which Kirby version was used?**
 - [e.g. 1.1.10]

 **What was the expected behavior?**
-Replace this paragraph with a clear and concise description of what you expected to happen.
+[ Replace this paragraph with a clear and concise description of what you expected to happen ]

 **Add any screenshots**
-Replace this paragraph with screenshots to help explain your problem (if applicable).
+[ Replace this paragraph with screenshots to help explain your problem (if applicable) ]

 **Please complete the following information:**
 - OS: [e.g. Windows, MacOS, iOS]